matijakolaric-com/django-music-publisher/docs/installation.rst

 Recommended S3 provider is `Digital Ocean <https://m.do.co/c/b05ea0e8ec84>`_, it is simpler to set up and more affordable than AWS.
 They call S3 *Spaces*.

-For Digital Ocean, you need to set up only four settings.
+For Digital Ocean, you need to set up only four config (environment) variables.

 .. figure:: /images/installation_do_f1.png
    :width: 100%